 The Group's fishing vessels catch between 400,000 - 600,000 metric tonnes of whitefish and pelagic fish per annum, therefore our fishing operation constitute to the largest source of direct emission through the use of diesel.
 Fossil fuel are also used in our processing plant and farming sites; however, the largest portion comes from the fishing operation.
+It is a Group policy that our vessels shall, as a minimum, follow the generally accepted and/or regulated pollution level.
+Thus, none of our vessels are expected to cause any pollution of the external environment beyond these limits.

-As a Group we aim to keep these emissions to a minimum, where some of our efforts include LSG switching to alternative fuels, improving the fuel efficiency of our vessels, reaching full by-product utilisation, improving feed efficiency, and reduce transportation emissions throughout the value chain.
-The following list highlights some of the ongoing activities and actions that were taken in the Group throughout 2019:
+As we want to minimize our emissions we continue to seek for new ways to be more sustainable.
+Some of our efforts include LSG switching to alternative fuels, improving the fuel efficiency of our vessels, reaching full by-product utilisation, improving feed efficiency, and reduce transportation emissions throughout the value chain (e.g. by increase the proportion of processed products, and hence reduce the need for transport).

+The following list highlights some of the ongoing activities and actions that were taken in the Group throughout 2020: